JCT: A few years ago, I sent a mailer to socreds

 >common cultural heritage.

 JCT: Of course it does.
-Simply stating that he doesn't see how it
+Simply stating that

 would is simply stating that he can't see it.
 Not that others can't.